-Every contract made by the Council will comply with the Contract Procedure Rules and the Financial Procedure Rules as set out in this Constitution. as set out in this Constitution.
+Every contract made by the Council will comply with the Contract Procedure Rules and the Financial Procedure Rules as set out in this Constitution.

 14.3 Legal Proceedings

 The Service Lead - Legal or a suitably qualified Corporate Head of Service, or Strategic Director is authorised to institute, defend or participate in or settle any legal proceedings in any case where such action is necessary to give effect to decisions of the Council or in any case where it is considered that such action is necessary to protect the Council's interests.